Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Problem Formulation

-In order to be able to perform SIC, it is assumed that the users dispose estimates of the effective channel coefficients.
+Here, the scalars $b_{\tc,k}=\bs{h}_k^\HH \bs{p}_\tc$ and $b_{\tp,k,i}=\bs{h}_k^\HH \bs{p}_{\tp,i}$ are the effective channels when incorporating the common and the private precoders, respectively.\\ In this work, we assume that user $k$ knows perfectly the effective channel coefficient $b_{\tc,k}$.
 This can be achieved by sending beamformed dedicated pilot symbols in the DL.
+This means, in addition to the matrix $\bs{\Phi}$, the BS sends precoded pilots to the users, which can then estimate the combination of the channel with precoder given by the scalars $b_{\tc,k}$ and $b_{\tp,k,i}$.
+The knowledge of $b_{\tc,k}$ at the user's side is necessary to be able to perform perfect SIC, i.e., in order to decode the common message and subtract it entirely from the received signal.
+After performing perfect SIC, we can write the received signal for the private message $r_{\tp,k}$ as follows

+Due to the imperfect channel state information at the transmitter side [cf. \eqref{eq:yk}], no closed-form expressions can be found for the achievable rates of the $R_{\tc,k}$ and $R_{\tp,k}$.

-Since no closed-form expression can be found for the mutual information under the assumption of an imperfect CSI, it is very common to consider a lower bound on the mutual information.
-One widely used lower bound in the MaMIMO literature is the so-called hardening bound, which first appeared in \cite{Medard} and was then also investigated in \cite{marzetta2016fundamentals} and \cite{Hasssibi_Hochwald}. \\ For this lower bound, it is assumed that means $\hat{b}_{\text{c},k}$ $\hat{b}_{k,i}$ of the effective channels are available at the transmitter.
-Since we assume that no side information about the channel is given [there is no conditioning in the mutual information expressions in \eqref{eq:RcRp}], those means are simply given by
+For such a setup, it is very common to consider a lower bound on the mutual information as the design objective.
+One widely used lower bound in the MaMIMO literature is the so-called hardening bound, which first appeared in \cite{Medard} and was then also investigated in \cite{marzetta2016fundamentals}.\\ For this lower bound, we assume that the BS only knows the statistics of the effective channels $b_{\tc,k}$ and $b_{\tp,k,i}$ [cf. \eqref{eq:rck}].
+The estimates of these effective channels are simply given by their means